-According to the Bureau of Labor Statistics, forensic science jobs are trending up.
+According to the US Bureau of Labor Statistics, forensic science jobs are exhibiting an upward trend.
 Jobs are predicted to grow at a higher-than-average rate of 14 percent by 2028.
 The median annual salary for a Forensic Science Technician in 2019 was $59,150.
 More advance forensic science positions pay more.

-Luckily, a degree in forensic science is at arms reach.
-This is because of the online options now available to make training more accessible to students.
-Hopefully, this guide will serve as an introductory resource to the field of forensic science and the kinds of online degree programs out there to help you get started.
+Luckily, a degree in forensic science is at arm’s reach.
+Online options are available to make training more accessible to students.
+Hopefully, this guide will serve as an introductory resource to the field of forensic science.
+This will also help you understand the kinds of online degree programs out there to help you get started.

 Forensic Science FAQs